Bismuth: Isotopes

-Commercially, the radioactive isotope bismuth-213 can be produced by bombarding radium with bremsstrahlung photons from a linear particle accelerator.
-In 1997, an antibody conjugate with bismuth-213, which has a 45-minute half-life and decays with the emission of an alpha particle, was used to treat patients with leukemia.
-This isotope has also been tried in cancer treatment, for example, in the targeted alpha therapy (TAT) program.
+For medical use, bismuth-213 can be produced, as the parent isotope actinium-225, by bombarding radium with bremsstrahlung photons from a linear particle accelerator.
+In 1997, an antibody conjugate with bismuth-213 (half-life 45.6 minutes, emits alpha particles) was used to treat leukemia patients, and it has been used in other cancer treatment, for example, in the targeted alpha therapy (TAT) experimental program.